 Zoom is a built-in magnifier that works wherever you are in iOS, from Mail and Safari to the Home and Lock screens.
 And it works with all apps from the App Store.
-A simple double-tap with three fingers instantly zooms in 200 percent, and you can adjust the magnification between 100 and 500 percent.
+Turn Zoom on for full screen or picture in picture mode, allowing you to see the zoomed area in a separate window while keeping the rest of the screen at its native size.
+You can adjust the magnification between 100 and 1,500 percent and access multiple filter options in either mode.
 While you’re zoomed in, you can still use all of the familiar gestures to navigate your device.
 And Zoom works with VoiceOver, so you can better see — and hear — what’s happening on your screen.

-When you activate Larger Dynamic Type, the text inside Calendar, Contacts, Mail, Messages, Notes, and even some third party apps, is converted to a larger, easier-to-read size.
-And you can choose bold text to make the text heavier across a range of built-in applications.
+When you activate Larger Dynamic Type, the text inside a range of apps in iOS 8 including Calendar, Contacts, Mail, Messages, Music, Notes and Settings, and even some third party apps, is converted to a larger, easier‑to‑read size.
+And you can choose bold text to make the text heavier across a range of built‑in applications.

-If a higher contrast helps you better see what’s on your display, iOS lets you invert the colors onscreen.
-Once you set your colors, the settings apply systemwide, even to video, so you get the same view no matter what you’re seeing.
+If a higher contrast or a lack of color helps you better see what’s on your display, iOS lets you invert the colors or enable grayscale onscreen.
+Once you set your filter, the settings apply systemwide, even to video, so you get the same view no matter what you’re seeing.

 If you are deaf or hard of hearing, you can communicate in a variety of ways with iOS features like FaceTime video calling and unlimited texting.
 And assistive technologies such as closed captions and mono audio help you enjoy your content.